FiZaRafakat/book-ai/frontend_work/docs/intro.md

 - Isaac ROS and hardware-accelerated Visual SLAM
 - Path planning with Navigation2 (Nav2) for bipedal humanoid navigation

+### Vision-Language-Action (VLA) Robotics
+Discover how Large Language Models integrate with robotics to convert human intent into autonomous robot actions.
+This module covers:

+- Voice-to-action pipelines using speech recognition and ROS 2 integration
+- Cognitive planning with LLMs for task decomposition and action sequencing
+- Complete autonomous humanoid systems integrating navigation, perception, and manipulation

 ## Getting Started

 Choose a module from the sidebar to begin your robotics education journey.
 Each module is designed to build your understanding progressively, starting with fundamental concepts and advancing to complex implementations.